Associate Professor

 Shwetak Patel and

-am an associate editor for the ACM Journal IMWUT.
-My work has been
+Damon Chandler.
+Dr. Larson is an associate editor for the ACM Journal IMWUT.
+His work has been published in numerous conferences and journals disseminated through different cross-disciplinary venues.
+Please see his

 publication page and/or